Tyre Extinguishers: Activities

 In July 2022, the group's further actions in the United States took place in New York City, Chicago, Scranton, Pennsylvania and the San Francisco Bay Area.
 The group claimed its first actions in Canada (Waterloo, Ontario) and France (Paris) the same month.

 On one night in September 2022, the group deflated tyres on over 600 SUVs in the UK, France, Germany, Switzerland, the Netherlands, Norway, Denmark, the Czech Republic and Canada.
 The group claimed these were its debut actions in Denmark, Norway and the Czech Republic.

 In October 2022, the organisation claimed to have reached its initial target of 10,000 SUVs deflated since March 2022, with the actions taking place across 15 countries.
+The group described Australia as its "next big target" in May 2023.

+In August 2023 Tyre Extinguishers claimed responsibility for an "independent cell" of their group that had used power drills to puncture the tyres of more than 60 SUVs at a car dealership in Exeter, England.
+The group described the act as a "necessary escalation", and a retaliation to an incident the previous month where a Land Rover had broken through a fence and killed two schoolchildren.

+In October 2023, the group announced its first action in Riga, Latvia, claiming this was the 20th country with active Tyre Extinguisher groups.

 Organisation

 The name "Tyre Extinguishers" began appearing in 2021, but the group's actions did not begin until March 2022.
 In 2007, a Swedish group called "The Indians of the Asphalt Jungle" had embraced the same tactic, deflating over 1,500 SUVs (according to its own numbers) and, as reported by Vice, "helping to send the usually relentless growth of domestic SUV sales into a rare reverse".

 The group was described by Aston University academics Oscar Berglund and Graeme Hayes as a "pop-up climate movement," given the group's emphasis on individuals or small groups taking action wherever they are using the materials on the Tyre Extinguishers website, rather than a more centralised structure.

-Lund University professor Andreas Malm (whose book "How to Blow Up a Pipeline" argues in favor of the sabotage of fossil fuel infrastructure as a form of environmental activism) called the group's actions a form of "extremely peaceful and gentle sabotage."
+Lund University professor Andreas Malm (whose book How to Blow Up a Pipeline argues in favour of the sabotage of fossil fuel infrastructure as a form of environmental activism, and who the Tyre Extinguishers have cited as an inspiration) called the group's actions a form of "extremely peaceful and gentle sabotage."
 Malm continued, "anyone can deflate an SUV: it is virtually child's play.
 It requires no formal organization, no leadership, no funds, no implements other than bits of gravel or beans or green lentils.
 Given the infinitely replicable nature of the action—sabotage as meme—its potential for making SUV ownership less convenient and attractive could not be discounted."

+Separate groups have begun to use similar tactics, such as a group called Reclaim Our Communities in Bristol, UK, which deflated tyres on more than 100 SUVs and 4x4s in the city in October 2023.